kate-orlova/azure-ad-auth-in-kentico/README.md

 Another thing to check in Settings is that you have specified a login page for users in front-end, go to _"Settings -> Security & Membership -> Content"_ and set a _"Website logon page URL"_ field to your login page with the placed Login control on it.

+How to secure a page on your website?
+1. Select a page you wish to put behind the login
+1. Go to _Page Properties -> Security_ tab

 # Contribution
 Hope you found the above solution helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request with your code enhancements.